 If you have a preschooler the If You Give a Mouse a Cookie Series is probably a staple book in your household.
 They are one of the more popular children’s books.
-You can turn this book into an educational activity with If You Give a Mouse a Cookie worksheets.
+You can turn this book into an educational activity with If You Give a Mouse a Cookie printables.

 I absolutely loved reading If You Give a Mouse a Cookie series to my little ones in our homeschool preschool.
 They are a personal favorite of mine.
 No one can resist the cute little mouse eating a cookie, then asking for a glass of milk and he continues to ask for more and more things.

 There are so many different stories in the whole series, and they are just so funny and sweeet.
 We really enjoy the simple humor and even very small children try to guess what will happen next as the story progresses.

 These books go on and on and get sillier and sillier as they go.
 We quote them often in our household, even now as my kids are older.

 What is the age range of If You Give a Mouse a Cookie?